 nicknamed “Blue”, tall people are called “Shortie”…etc. I told you: SARCASM.

-on slang (and another
+article on slang (and another

-!) but don’t go overboard while writing.
+one here!) but don’t go overboard while writing.
 The average

 Australian doesn’t heap on the slang.